jyip6/fa22-cse110-lab4/part2.md

 15.
 == will make type conversion when it do comparison.
 Bnd === will not, so when two type variable do comparison, it will return false.

+17.
+[2,4,6].
+Because function doSomething will iterate through the array and make double.
+And push result to newArr.

+19.